Distortion matrix approach for ultrasound imaging of random scattering media

 Conventional adaptive focusing methods generally require the presence of a dominant scatterer (guide star) from which the signal to be optimized is reflected.
 While it is possible in some cases to generate an artificial guidestar, the subsequent optimization of focus will nevertheless be imperfect for a heterogeneous medium.
 This is because a wavefront returning from deep within a complex biological sample is composed of a superposition of echoes coming from many unresolved scatterers (resulting in a speckle image), and its interpretation is thus not at all straightforward.
 A first alternative to adaptive focusing, derived from stellar speckle interferometry~\cite{Labeyrie1970}, is to extract the aberrating phase law from spatial/angular correlations of the reflected wavefield~\cite{ODonnell1988,Mallart1994,Masoy2005,Montaldo2011,Kang2017,Kim2019}.
 A second alternative is to correct the aberrations not by measuring the wavefront, but by simply optimizing the image quality, i.e. by manipulating the incident and/or reflected wavefronts in a controlled manner in order to converge towards an optimal image~\cite{Muller1974,Booth5788,Nock1989,Debarre2009,Ji2010,Ji22,Adie7175}.
 However, both methods generally imply a time-consuming iterative focusing process.
 More importantly, these alternatives rely on the hypothesis that aberrations do not change over the entire field of view.
 This assumption of spatial invariance is simply incorrect at large imaging depths for biological media~\cite{Dahl2005,Judkewitz2015}.
-High-order aberrations induced by scattering are only invariant over small regions, often referred to as isoplanatic patches in the literature {(see Fig.~\ref{focusfig}E-H)}.
-Conventional adaptive focusing methods thus suffer from a very limited field of view at large depths, which severely limits their performance for in-depth imaging.
+High-order aberrations \laura{induced by small-scale variations in the speed of sound of the medium} are only invariant over small regions \laura{of the image}, often referred to as isoplanatic patches in the literature {(see Fig.~\ref{focusfig}B-D)}.
+Conventional adaptive focusing methods thus suffer from a very limited field of view at large depths, which severely limits their performance for in-depth imaging. \laura{Recently, however, several acoustic imaging groups have demonstrated convincing approaches for heterogeneous media, whether by mapping the speed-of-sound distribution in the medium and using it to reconstruct an image~\cite{Ali2018,Rau2019}, or via estimation of (and compensation for) time delays for a \alex{local} correction of aberrations~\cite{Jaeger2015SosMap,Chau2019,PFM2019}.
+Each of these methods leverages the multi-element capabilities of ultrasonic transducers to} \alex{extract spatial coherence or travel time difference between signals recorded by each array element.} In this paper, we \alex{propose a more general solution to optimize the information} \laura{offered by transducer arrays -- a universal matrix approach for wave imaging.
+We develop a rigorous mathematical formalism for our approach, and apply the theoretical results to aberration correction for in vivo imaging of the human body.}